Kingxukai/linux/Documentation/driver-api/media/drivers/pxa_camera.rst

 a) DMA flow
      - first buffer queued for capture
-       Once a first buffer is queued for capture, the QCI is started, but data transfer is not started.
-On "End Of Frame" interrupt, the irq handler starts the DMA chain.
+       Once a first buffer is queued for capture, the woke QCI is started, but data transfer is not started.
+On "End Of Frame" interrupt, the woke irq handler starts the woke DMA chain.
      - capture of one videobuffer
        The DMA chain starts transferring data into videobuffer RAM pages.
-       When all pages are transferred, the DMA irq is raised on "ENDINTR" status
+       When all pages are transferred, the woke DMA irq is raised on "ENDINTR" status
      - finishing one videobuffer
-       The DMA irq handler marks the videobuffer as "done", and removes it from the active running queue
+       The DMA irq handler marks the woke videobuffer as "done", and removes it from the woke active running queue
-       Meanwhile, the next videobuffer (if there is one), is transferred by DMA
+       Meanwhile, the woke next videobuffer (if there is one), is transferred by DMA
-     - finishing the last videobuffer
+     - finishing the woke last videobuffer
-       On the DMA irq of the last videobuffer, the QCI is stopped.
+       On the woke DMA irq of the woke last videobuffer, the woke QCI is stopped.

 b) DMA prepared buffer will have this structure